 Companies often send, receive, and store their cloud data in encrypted form.
-But to take advantage of cloud computing services, companies must provide either unencrypted data, or the keys to decrypt it, which puts their data at increased risk.
-Homomorphic encryption allows computation directly on encrypted data, making it easier to leverage the potential of the cloud for privacy-critical data.
+But to take advantage of cloud computing, companies must provide either unencrypted data or the keys to decrypt it.
+This practice puts company data at increased risk.
+Homomorphic encryption allows computation directly on encrypted data, making it easier to apply the potential of the cloud for privacy-critical data.

-This article discusses how and when to use homomorphic encryption, and how to implement homomorphic encryption with the open-source Microsoft Simple Encrypted Arithmetic Library (SEAL).
+This article discusses how and when to use homomorphic encryption.
+It also covers how to implement homomorphic encryption with the open-source Microsoft Simple Encrypted Arithmetic Library (SEAL).

 - Lightweight computations like addition and multiplication on privacy-critical data and parts of programs.